-When traffic is congested the visibility factor becomes much greater and it becomes much more dangerous for anyone to ride a motorcycle.
+When traffic is congested, the visibility factor becomes much greater and much more dangerous for anyone to ride a motorcycle.

-According to the Texas Department of Transportation, there were over 10,000 motorcycle accidents that occurred last year.
+According to the Texas Department of Transportation, there were over 10,000 motorcycle accidents occurred last year.
 Just fewer than 500 people were killed in Texas in motorcycle crashes.
-While over 2000 people were injured in Texas in that year.
+At the same time, over 2000 people were injured in Texas in that year.

-Each year riding motorcycles become more popular and there are more bikes on the roadway.
-Unfortunately with Texas’s explosive growth rate, there are more and more motorists in general on the highway.
+Each year riding motorcycles become more popular, and more bikes are on the roadway.
+Unfortunately, with Texas’s explosive growth rate, more and more motorists are on the highway.
 Also, our highway construction is not kept pace with our growth.

-This situation has made riding motorcycles and metropolitan areas such as Houston, Dallas, Austin, and San Antonio much more dangerous than it was just a few years ago.
+This situation has made riding motorcycles and metropolitan areas such as Houston, Dallas, Austin, and San Antonio much more dangerous than just a few years ago.

 If you choose to ride a motorcycle, ride safely and avoid the major highways whenever possible and certainly during peak traffic times.

-If you have questions about a motorcycle crash, reach out to our personal injury lawyers in Houston for a free consultation!
+If you have questions about a motorcycle crash, contact our personal injury lawyers in Houston for a free consultation!
 (281) 587-1111.